-Digby the Tedder County Primary School is a small, friendly community primary school serving RAF Digby and the surrounding villages.
+Digby the Tedder Primary School is a small, friendly community primary school serving RAF Digby and the surrounding villages.

 The original school was opened in 1926 and was called Digby Aerodrome School.
 It was rebuilt in 1967 and renamed in honour of Marshal of the Royal Air Force Lord Tedder, a famous RAF wartime commander and former Station Commander of RAF Digby.
 Later improvements include a fantastic multi-use hall, new outdoor EYFS areas and a new classroom to cater for growing numbers.

 Outside there is a playground with trim trail, a large field, two outdoor areas for the EYFS children, a nature area and gardens.

 08.45 - 10.10 1st session

 10.10 - 10.25 Mid-morning break

 10.25 – 12.15 2nd session (11.20 – 11.40 Assembly)

 01.15 – 03.15 3rd session